LA Monster: Composition and lyrics

 In "LA Monster", West claims that Satan runs the streets of Los Angeles (skyline pictured).

 In the song, West talks about his life and grapples with "the challenges of being in [Los Angeles] and what it can do to you."
 West, who lived in the suburbs of Los Angeles with Kardashian at the time, raps about the city letting Satan run the streets.
 West pleads to God to save the people of the city from the "LA Monster", an image of the wild lifestyle of Los Angeles.
 West criticizes those who claim to be woke, saying that they are sleepwalking and have sold their souls.
 Brian McCollum of the Detroit Free Press wrote that "LA Monster" continues the overarching spiritual theme of Jesus Is King by warning "against the temptations of superficial culture."
 The Faders Alex Robert Ross described West's lyrics as "him praying to be removed from the sins of his city."

-Critical reception
+Reception

 Gary Graff of Billboard described the song as "prayerful".
 Elias Leight of Rolling Stone reported on gospel artist Donald Lawrence praising the song's narrative as refreshing.
 Lawrence compared "LA Monster" to gospel songs that have a vertical relationship with God, stating that West talking about his life was "something praise and worship doesn't allow you to do."

+The Game version

+A song of the same title was released by American rapper the Game on his eleventh studio album, The Documentary III, on August 21, 2026.
+The Game's "LA Monster" repurposes vocals from West's Jesus Is King demo.
+Both critics and listeners interpreted The Game's "LA Monster" as a diss track against fellow rapper Kendrick Lamar, though affiliates of Lamar, as well as the Game himself, have denied this.